fansalon/TEspeX/README.md

 # TEspeX

-TEspeX (Transposable Elements SPEcific eXpression) is a tool for the TE expression quantification from RNA-seq data.
-The rationale of this pipeline is to map reads against a reference transcriptome composed by i) TE consensus sequences, ii) coding transcripts and iii) non-coding transcripts and to select for the counting those reads mapping with best alignment score exclusively agace.Dfam.fa.gzinst TE consensus sequences.
-This should avoid the quantification of reads that may be generated from TE-fragments embedded in coding and non-coding annotated transcripts.
+TEspeX (Transposable Elements SPEcific eXpression) is a tool for the TE expression quantification from Illummina short RNA-seq reads.
+The rationale of the pipeline is to map the reads against a reference transcriptome composed by i) TE consensus sequences, ii) coding transcripts and iii) non-coding transcripts and to quantify the expression of TEs avoiding counting reads deriving from TE fragments embedded in coding/non-coding non-TE annotated transcripts.

+Techincally, TEspeX:
+* merges the 3 fasta files generating a reference transcriptome
+* builds the transcriptome index (STAR)
+* maps the reads to the transcriptome assigning the best alignment score (AS) to all the alignments showing the best AS
+* selects only the best scoring alignments (samtools)
+* discards all the reads mapping with best scoring alignments on coding transcripts/non-coding transcripts
+* counts only the TE-specific reads

 Possible scenarios:
-* A read maps with best alignment score on TE consensus sequences but not on coding/non-coding transcripts --> counted as TE-specific
+* A read maps with best alignment score to TE consensus sequences but not on coding/non-coding transcripts --> counted as TE-specific
-* A read maps with best alignment score on TE consensus sequences but not on coding/non-coding transcripts.
-However, the reads multi-map on >10 loci --> discarded as not assignable to a specific TE subfamily
+* A read maps with best alignment score to TE consensus sequences but not on coding/non-coding transcripts.
+However, the reads multi-map to >10 loci and it is aligned to all of them with an alignment score (AS) ranging between the maxAS and the maxAS-1 --> discarded as not assignable to a specific TE subfamily
+* A read maps to *BOTH* TE consensus sequences and coding/non-coding transcripts.
+However, the alignment(s) on TEs is flagged as best whereas the one(s) on non-TE transcripts is not -->  counted as TE-specific
-* A read maps with best alignment score on *BOTH* TE consensus sequences and coding/non-coding transcripts --> discarded as it may be generated from TE fragments embedded in coding/non-coding transcripts
+* A read maps with best alignment score to *BOTH* TE consensus sequences and coding/non-coding transcripts --> discarded as it may be generated from TE fragments embedded in coding/non-coding transcripts
-* A read mapps with best alignment score on coding/non-coding transcripts --> discarded as it is (probably) transcribed from coding/non-coding transcripts.
+* A read maps with best alignment score to coding/non-coding transcripts --> discarded as it is (probably) transcribed from coding/non-coding transcripts.